-NEW: A recent look at a two-bit feedback from routers: [Xia05a]
+A recent look at a two-bit feedback from routers: [Xia05a]

-[S12.
+[S9.
 Xia05a] Yong Xia, Lakshminarayanan Subramanian, Ion Stoica, and Shivkumar Kalyanaraman.
 One more bit is enough.
 In Proceedings of the ACM SIGCOMM Conference, pages 37-48, Philadelphia, PA, USA, August 2005.
 ACM.

-An alternative, delay-based approach to detect congestion (current research uses the similar "FAST TCP"): [Brakmo94a]
+An alternative, delay-based approach to detect congestion (more recent "FAST TCP" builds on this much earlier work): [Brakmo94a]

-[S13.
+- [S10.
 Brakmo94a] L. S. Brakmo, S. W. O'Malley, and L. L. Peterson.
 TCP Vegas: New techniques for congestion detection and avoidance.
 In Proceedings of the ACM SIGCOMM Conference, pages 24-35.
-ACM, September 1994.

-Class 6 (Feb.
-16): TCP follow-up.
+ACM, September 1994. - Class 6 (Feb.
+15): TCP follow-up.
 XCP and other transport protocols.
 Queue management.
 Fair queueing.
-Primary: Active queue management, such as fair queueing: [Demers89a]
+Primary: Active queue management, such as fair queueing: [Demers89a] - [P16.

-[P16.
 Demers89a] Alan Demers, Srinivasan Keshav, and Scott Shenker.
 Analysis and simulation of a fair queueing algorithm.
 In Proceedings of the ACM SIGCOMM Conference '89, pages 1-12, Austin, Texas, September 1989.
 ACM.